Hello, I’m captain Tom Drohan.

 Gig Harbor, Narrows Bridges / Galloping Gertie, Salmon Beach, Point Defiance (2 Hour)

-This cruise leaves from Rent-A-Boat in Gig Harbor at Anthony’s Restaurant and glides out into Gig Harbor revealing the sights, sounds and feel that you should find enchanting and inspiring.
+This tour gathers at the bench on the walk down to the dock at Anthony’s Restaurant and glides out into Gig Harbor revealing the sights, sounds and feel that you should find enchanting and inspiring.
 We will leave the harbor, negotiating the narrow passage at the mouth of Gig Harbor and head down into the narrows past Pt.
 Evans as the Narrows Bridges are revealed.
 We bob along in the current until we pause to take in the grandeur of our two bridges that stand and pay homage to “Galloping Gertie” that lays on the sea floor below us.
 We make the start of our return and head north, pausing for a photo of the entire span.
 We add power through the Narrows depending on the current then glide past storied Salmon Beach and Pt.
 Defiance.
 Frequently we see sea lions and harbor seals feeding on fish under the bridges.
 Bald eagles can be spotted all along the route.
 After floating around in the tide rip current off Pt.
 “D” for a bit we head over to Gig Harbor, running close to the beach and light house then into the protected bay we take in the incredible scene that unfolds.
 We’re back in Gig Harbor!